 St. Brigit hosts Brigit’s Bounty Giving Garden on its property and participates in outreach through its efforts.
-Brigit’s Bounty Giving Garden is a part of the non-profit Brigit’s Bounty Community Resources (BBCR), established in 2011 by St. Brigit Church and is a non-profit community service organization that supports residents of Firestone, Frederick, and Dacono.
-BBCR works to improve the neighborhoods through community gardening, healthy food access and educational opportunities for children.
+Brigit’s Bounty Giving Garden is a part of the non-profit Brigit’s Bounty Community Resources (BBCR), established in 2011, by St. Brigit Church and is a non-profit community service organization that supports the residents of Firestone, Frederick, and Dacono.
+BBCR works to improve the neighborhoods through community gardening, healthy food access, and educational opportunities for children.

-The garden’s primary focus is working with children to foster an understanding of where food comes from and other hands-on-learning through the rewards of gardening.
+The garden’s primary focus is working with children to foster an understanding of where food comes from and other hands-on learning through the rewards of gardening.
 This is accomplished by mentoring a number of teens in the garden during the summer as well as teaching children at Thunder Valley K-8 as they plant seeds for the garden.
-Brigit’s Bounty also hosts low-cost summer camps that serve 90 children per summer.
+Brigit’s Bounty Giving Garden also hosts low-cost summer camps that serve ninety children per summer.
 Brigit’s Bounty is a United Way agency and a proud host of Americorps VISTA workers.